Whipton Barton: Exhibition fields

 Alford allowed fields to the North of the Barton to be used for agricultural shows (possibly the same fields used for the RASE show in the 1850s).
 One such show was the Bath and West Show, which used the exhibition fields in 1909.

 In 1911, the Daily Mail Circuit of Britain air race had a leg held on Whipton Barton land, using the 'exhibition fields', where competitors came in to land during the 4th Stage from Bristol to Brighton, with special trains bringing spectators from Exeter to Whipton Bridge Halt railway station as early as 2.30 in the morning.

 Shortly after World War 2, the Alford sold the exhibition fields to Exeter City Council, becoming Whipton playing fields.

 The peripetetic Bath and West Show returned to exhibition fields in 1954, and the following year in 1955, the land became the permanent home to the previously peripatetic Devon county show.

 In 1989, after more than 30 years, the county show moved to its new permanent home at Westpoint Arena at Clyst St Mary.

 The council then redeveloped the exhibition fields as Exeter Arena.

 Later uses

 The actual manor house was demolished in 1963 and in its place a sheltered accommodation building "Whipton Barton House" was constructed, which was in turn demolished in 2020, and as of 2022 is due to be rebuilt as "The Gardens", which will be passivhaus affordable homes.

 In 1956, a new school was built on some of the estate land, just West of the actual manor house, and it is named Whipton Barton School.

+In 1967, Rennes House, a residential tower block, was built on the former site of the estate.